JanhaviiiP/Sales_Insight-PowerBI/README.md

-#Sales and Revenue Analysis Dashboard
+**Sales and Revenue Analysis Dashboard**

-This repository contains a Power BI dashboard analysis focusing on sales and revenue metrics across various markets, products, and customer segments.
+_This repository contains a Power BI dashboard analysis focusing on sales and revenue metrics across various markets, products, and customer segments._

 ##Overview

-The dashboard provides insights into the total products sold, revenue generated, and profit across different markets.
-It also highlights trends over time and segments revenue by zones and customer types.
+_The dashboard provides insights into the total products sold, revenue generated, and profit across different markets.
+It also highlights trends over time and segments revenue by zones and customer types._

 ##Problem Statement

-To maintain a competitive edge and drive growth, companies must thoroughly understand their sales and revenue dynamics.
-The challenge is to analyze diverse data sets to uncover key performance indicators, identify market trends, and optimize sales strategies.
+_To maintain a competitive edge and drive growth, companies must thoroughly understand their sales and revenue dynamics.
+The challenge is to analyze diverse data sets to uncover key performance indicators, identify market trends, and optimize sales strategies._

 ##Task List

-**Data Collection:** Gather comprehensive sales data, including product sales, revenue, and profit across various markets.
+**Data Collection:** _Gather comprehensive sales data, including product sales, revenue, and profit across various markets._

-**Data Cleaning:** Ensure data accuracy and consistency for reliable analysis.
+**Data Cleaning:** _Ensure data accuracy and consistency for reliable analysis._

-**Dashboard Development:** Create a Power BI dashboard to visualize key sales and revenue metrics.
+**Dashboard Development:** _Create a Power BI dashboard to visualize key sales and revenue metrics._

-**Analysis:** Interpret the data to derive actionable insights.
+**Analysis:** _Interpret the data to derive actionable insights._

-**Reporting:** Present the findings to stakeholders to support strategic decision-making.
+**Reporting:** _Present the findings to stakeholders to support strategic decision-making._

 ##Key Metrics

--Total Product Sold: 2.43M
+-_Total Product Sold: 2.43M_.
--Total Revenue: $986.68M
+-_Total Revenue: $986.68M_.
--Total Profit: $137.30M
+-_Total Profit: $137.30M_.

 ##Sales Analysis

 ####Sales Quantity by Markets

--Delhi NCR: 989.09K units
+-_Delhi NCR: 989.09K units_.
--Mumbai: 383.77K units
+-_Mumbai: 383.77K units_.
--Kolkata: 215.46K units
+-_Kolkata: 215.46K units_.
 -Chennai: 112.76K units

 ####Revenue by Markets